mechgr/Thesis_Project/README.md

 # Thesis_Project

 This project involves an Electric motor fault detection and diagnosis through the use of Deep Learning technologies and architectures with the use of raw data collected from AWE

+## Data Source - Paper:

+DeepHealth: A self-attention based method for instant intelligent predictive maintenance in industrial Internet of things

 ## AWE dataset